Sir Trevor McDonald OBE is one of the UK’s best-loved broadcasters.

 Born and educated in Trinidad in the West Indies, Sir Trevor came to London in August 1969 to work as a Producer in the BBC Overseas Regional Service.

-He went on to produce Current Affairs programmes for the BBC World Service and in that capacity worked on the initiation of a number of shows like The World Today.
+He went on to produce Current Affairs programmes for the BBC World Service and in that capacity worked on the initiation of many shows including The World Today.

 In 1973 he joined ITN as a General Reporter.
 His first major assignment was in Northern Ireland where he covered the Province’s ‘troubles’ for more than a decade.